mocks-server/website/docs/guides-migrating-from-v3.md

 ### Migrating proxy variants

 In v3.5 a new handler was added: `proxy-v4`.
 This handler is compatible with the coming Mocks Server v4 version, while the `proxy` one can still be used.
-So, in order to adapt the code to the v4 version, it is recommmended to migrate all of the variants using the `proxy` handler in order to use the new `proxy-v4` one.
+So, in order to adapt the code to the v4 version, it is recommended to migrate all of the variants using the `proxy` handler in order to use the new `proxy-v4` one.
 In the `proxy-v4` handler, all of the properties for the variant handler have to be defined under the `response` property of the variant, instead of defining them in the root level.

 So, a `proxy` variant defined in version lower than 3.5 as: